-Ananda Marga is a global service organisation, or society.
-The obvious type of service is that we are extensively involved in service programmes, such as medical centres, disaster relief, schools (often for poorer communities) and the like.
+Ananda Marga is a global service organization, or society.
+The obvious type of service is that we are extensively involved in service programs, such as medical centers, disaster relief, schools (often for poorer communities) and the like.
 Also we teach meditation for finding inner peace, balance, harmony.
 This we always teach for free.
 I’m primarily a meditation teacher, and also do a lot of related (and perhaps unrelated) activities, dealing with personal growth.

 How did you get into meditation and how easy was it for you to get the hang of it?

 I got into meditation in university.
 I was seeking some solution to my own confusion about life, and also I wanted to understand my purpose in life.
 Therefore, I felt meditation would help.
 I tried meditation on my own with no success.
 When I found a teacher, it became easy to get the hang of it and gradually I was able to get what I wanted from meditation.

 How long did it take you personally to ‘get it?’

 Ah, that’s a good question!
 Actually, I’d started my meditation life with a simple, popular technique (and expensive too).
 It kept me going for awhile, as it was relaxing and helped me to have less stress.
 After some time it became dry and I wanted something more meaningful.
 I met one Ananda Marga teacher (as I am now) who first taught me a very very simple meditation, before initiating me to the more formal practice.
 But even this very simple practice felt stronger, more vibrant, then the popular technique I’d been doing.
 So in one sense, I ‘got it’ very early.